Ircam-RnD/jquery-waveform-visualizer/README.md

 ```

 - `data-audio` _(mandatory)_
   value must be set to the path to your audio file
-  _(for cross browser compatibility, it's better to use a `.wav` file, multiple sources are not yet supported)_
+  _for cross browser compatibility, use a `.wav` file, multiple sources are not yet supported_
 - `data-annotations` _(optionnal)_
   attribute value must be the path to your annotation data file